openstack/openstack-manuals/doc/networking-guide/source/scenario_legacy_ovs.rst

    integration bridge ``br-int``.

 #.
 The Open vSwitch integration bridge ``br-int`` adds the internal tag for
-   tenant network 1.
+   project network 1.

 #.
-For VLAN tenant networks:
+For VLAN project networks:

    #.
 The Open vSwitch integration bridge ``br-int`` forwards the packet to
       the Open vSwitch VLAN bridge ``br-vlan``.

    #.
 The Open vSwitch VLAN bridge ``br-vlan`` replaces the internal tag
-      with the actual VLAN tag of tenant network 1.
+      with the actual VLAN tag of project network 1.

    #.
 The Open vSwitch VLAN bridge ``br-vlan`` forwards the packet to the
       network node via the VLAN interface.

 #.
-For VXLAN and GRE tenant networks:
+For VXLAN and GRE project networks:

    #.
 The Open vSwitch integration bridge ``br-int`` forwards the packet to
       the Open vSwitch tunnel bridge ``br-tun``.

    #.
 The Open vSwitch tunnel bridge ``br-tun`` wraps the packet in a VXLAN
-      or GRE tunnel and adds a tag to identify tenant network 1.
+      or GRE tunnel and adds a tag to identify project network 1.

    #.
 The Open vSwitch tunnel bridge ``br-tun`` forwards the packet to the
       network node via the tunnel interface.

-The following steps involve the network node.
+The following steps involve the network node:

 #.
-For VLAN tenant networks:
+For VLAN project networks:

    #.
 The VLAN interface forwards the packet to the Open vSwitch VLAN
       bridge ``br-vlan``.